 A variety of new propane additives are currently being tested in laboratories to determine if the stinky smell of mercaptan can be replaced by other unique but more pleasant aromas.
 This research is being conducted in response to concerns about the strong, pungent odor of mercaptan, which many people find unpleasant.

 Propane is a clean-burning, efficient fuel that is used for a variety of applications, including heating, cooking, and generating electricity.
 However, propane is a colorless and odorless gas, making it difficult to detect if there is a leak.
-To address this issue, mercaptan is added to propane gas as a smell additive.
+To address this issue, mercaptan is added to propane gas as an additive.
 This chemical compound has a strong, pungent odor that is similar to rotten eggs or sewage, and it allows for easy detection of gas leaks.

-While the use of mercaptan as a propane smell additive is standard practice in the industry and is required by law in many countries, some people find the odor to be unpleasant and offensive.
+While the use of mercaptan as a propane additive is standard practice in the industry and is required by law in many countries, some people find the odor to be unpleasant and offensive.
 This has led to a search for alternative additives that could provide the same safety benefits as mercaptan without the unpleasant odor.

-One of the main challenges in developing a new propane smell additive is ensuring that it is easily recognizable and can be distinguished from other common household odors.
+One of the main challenges in developing a new propane odor additive is ensuring that it is easily recognizable and can be distinguished from other common household odors.
 The new additive must also be able to withstand the high temperatures and pressures of the propane gas system.

-If successful, the development of a new propane smell additive could provide an alternative to mercaptan that is more pleasant to the sense of smell.
+If successful, the development of a new additive could provide an alternative to mercaptan that is more pleasant to the sense of smell.
 This could improve the overall experience of using propane gas and make it more appealing to consumers.
 However, it is important to carefully evaluate the effectiveness and safety of any new propane additives before they are introduced into the market.

 To Make a Conclusion